-Whether you start seeds indoors or directly in soil, there is always the threat of damping off killing your seeds and seedlings.
-This can put a damper on your growing season before it even begins.
+Whether you start seeds indoors or directly in soil, there is always the threat of damping off – which can kill your seeds and seedlings.
+This can set back your growing season before it even begins.

 So, what is damping off of seedlings?
-Damping off is a plant disease caused by pathogens (such as mold or fungi).
+Damping off is a plant disease caused by pathogens (like mold or fungi).
 It can affect seeds or seedlings by causing mushy or wilted seedlings and brown roots.
-Damping off is more likely in wet, cool soil and affects weak or slow growing seedlings.
-Damping off pathogens can spread by soil, water, wind, or insects.
+Damping off is more likely in wet, cool soil.
+It affects weak, slow growing seedlings first.
+Damping off spreads by soil, water, wind, or insects.

 Of course, there are some ways to prevent damping off so that you can avoid this problem in the first place.
-Before we get to that, let’s start by taking a closer look at what damping off of seedlings is, along with the symptoms and how to prevent it.
+In this article, we’ll start by taking a closer look at damping off of seedlings, along with the symptoms and how to prevent it.

 What Is Damping Off Of Seedlings?

-This means that the pathogens (fungi or mold) that cause damping off live in the soil itself.
-However, these pathogens may spread by other means, such as wind or insects.
+The pathogens (fungi or mold) that cause damping off live in the soil itself.
+However, these pathogens may spread by other means, such as wind, water, or insects.

 In certain situations, damping off can even cause root rot or crown rot in more mature plants.